joris-gallot/zorm/README.md

-# zorm
+# zodorm

-zorm is a minimalist ORM powered by [Zod](https://zod.dev/).
+zodorm is a minimalist ORM powered by [Zod](https://zod.dev/).
 It allows you to define and manipulate entities in a simple and type-safe way, with intuitive relation management.

 Currently, it is designed specifically for Vue but is planned to become framework-agnostic.